MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Bearings/instructions1.md

 * The csv file contains the data for 1,000 bearings.
 * All values in the csv file are in cm.
 * The csv file is correctly formatted.
+* Th global variable `result` is Boolean.

 ## Top level design (Pseudocode)

 ```
 1. Read bearings sizes from file               OUT: sizeData()

 2. Determine size of smallest bearing          IN: sizeData()
                                                 OUT: min

 3. Determine size of largest bearing           IN: sizeData()
                                                 OUT: max

 4. Calculate how many bearings are too small   IN: sizeData()
                                                 OUT: small

 5. Calculate how many bearings are too big     IN: sizeData()
                                                 OUT: big

-6. Calculate result and write to file         IN: min, max, small, big
+6. Calculate batch result					    IN: small, big
+												OUT: smallPer, bigPer, result

+7. Write data to file  				        IN: min, max, smallPer, bigPer, result
 ```